mxschmitt/golang-url-shortener/README.md

 ### Configuration:

-The configuration is a yaml based file of key value pairs. the default configuration file looks like that:
+The configuration is a yaml based file of key value pairs.
+It is located in the installation folder and is called `config.yml`:

 ```yaml
 DBPath: main.db    # Location of the bolt DB database